munificent/craftinginterpreters/book/methods-and-initializers.md

 That does assume the object *is* an instance.
-As with `OP_GET_PROPERTY` instructions, we also need to handle the case where a user incorrectly tries to call a method on a value of the wrong type:
+As with `OP_GET_PROPERTY` instructions, we also need to handle the case where a user incorrectly tries to call a method on a value of the wrong type.

 ^code invoke-check-type (1 before, 1 after)